 To complement a survey, libraries look for something wider

-They observe computer users, for example, or convene a focus group.
+They observe computer users, for example, convene a focus group, or examine census data.

 Let's go back to Toronto.
 I harvested the feed we saw above for the month of December (2018) and collected